Skip to content

 CJIS is the Criminal Justice Information Services division within the FBI.
 The CJIS Division is the largest of all the divisions within the FBI and has a high-tech hub of operations located in the hills of West Virginia.
 CJIS offers advanced tools and services like the crime information center to law enforcement agencies, national security agencies, and intelligence community partners.

-CJIS ensures companies who work with sensitive information stay within compliance standards of data security and encryption.
-Sensitive information can include everything from background checks, finger prints, DNA evidence, copies of government issued documents like passports, witness or suspect interviews, and many others.
+CJIS compliance ensures that companies who work with sensitive information stay within the data security and encryption standards that the FBI and NIST have set forth.
+Sensitive information can include background checks, fingerprints, DNA evidence, copies of government-issued documents like passports, witness or suspect interviews, etc.

 The FBI and the Criminal Justice Information Services provide:

-With the advancement of cloud computing over the years, challenges have risen when it comes to data security, compliance, and incident response.
+With the advancement of cloud computing, challenges have risen regarding data security, compliance, and incident response.
 If data is found in the wrong hands, it could cause havoc to the public trust of the government.
-Many times cloud services are a necessity, as they’re so effective.
-The concern of compliance and security will always be a factor to consider before sharing sensitive information with anyone.
+Compliance and security will always be factors to consider before sharing sensitive information with anyone.

-As such, CJIS acts as an archive for criminal justice information to many different government agencies around the United States.
-CJIS stays on top of constant changes in technology and has created a set of security standards for businesses that cater to law enforcement.
+As such, CJIS is an archive of criminal justice information for many different government agencies around the United States.
+CJIS stays on top of constant technological changes and has created a set of security standards for businesses that cater to law enforcement.

-It’s fair to say that if CJIS didn’t exist, the number of system breaches, unintentionally shared information, and crime rates of all kinds would be out of control.
+If CJIS didn’t exist, the number of system breaches, unintentionally shared information, and crime rates would be out of control.

 CJIS Compliance

 Are you a law enforcement agency that needs patrol reports, witness or suspect interviews, jail calls, wiretaps, or any other audio or video file transcribed?
-Any time a file with sensitive data is handed to an outside company or vendor, it’s crucial the company is compliant with their requirements.
-Working with a company that does not follow CJIS policies can lead to disastrous breaches of data and lawsuits for years.
+Any time a file with sensitive data is handed to an outside company or vendor, the company must comply with their requirements.
+Working with a company that does not follow CJIS policies can lead to disastrous data breaches and lawsuits for years.

 The History of How CJIS Got Started

 In 1924, the FBI created an Identification Division to gather fingerprints from police agencies nationwide.
 This made it easier to search for fingerprint matches from crime evidence upon request from one central location in the US.
-And in 1992, the CJIS Division was established to serve as the focal point and central repository for all criminal justice information services within the FBI.
+In 1992, the CJIS Division was established as the focal point and central repository for all criminal justice information services within the FBI.

 Who Needs to be CJI Compliant?

-Every business that has access to sensitive data, or data coming from CJIS databases needs to align their data security standards with the 13 policies below.
+Every business with access to sensitive data or data from CJIS databases needs to align its data security standards with the policies below.

-The FBI’s outline of CJIS policies points out that not all policies apply to every organization.
+The FBI’s outline of CJIS policies indicates that not all policies apply to every organization.
 That being said, any company handling sensitive information should be familiar with all of the policies in case of changes that could include them at some point.

 Note: Anyone who gains access to CJIS information must undergo a criminal background check to ensure the information doesn’t end up in the hands of someone with a criminal history.
 On the same note, US background checks cannot be done on foreign nationals.
-This means foreign nationals are not allowed to access CJIS databases or systems because a criminal background check is not possible to do.
+Foreign nationals cannot access CJIS databases or systems because a criminal background check is impossible.

-Below is a look at which CJIS compliance policies businesses must follow in order to be compliant.
+Below is a look at which CJIS compliance policies businesses must follow to be compliant.

 Requirements to be CJIS compliant

 The requirements have changed since it was originally founded in 1992.
-There are more internet hacking threats today than ever before.
-With a lot of today’s information being stored in the cloud via an internet connection, cyber security can be very challenging.
-That’s why using a company with a CJIS security policy in place is extremely crucial for all law enforcement agencies.
+Indeed, there are more internet hacking threats today than ever before.
+Further, cyber security can be very challenging, with a lot of today’s information stored in the cloud via an internet connection.
+Using a company with a CJIS security policy is crucial for all law enforcement agencies.

-The policies by CJIS are there to enforce safety in wireless networking, data encryption, remote access, and multiple authentications.
+The CJIS policies enforce safety in wireless networking, data encryption, remote access, and multiple authentications.
 Here are some of the best practices:

-- Access restrictions based on job role, location, time of day, and network address.
+• Access restrictions are based on job role, location, time of day, and network address.

 Companies that share CJIS-protected data with other organizations must have a written agreement that both will comply with the CJIS security standards.